sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_us_accidents.md

 title: "US-Accidents: Countrywide Traffic Accident Dataset"
 collection: datastes
 permalink: /datasets/us_accidents
-excerpt: This dataset contains country-wide traffic accidents data for 49 States of the US.
+excerpt: This dataset contains country-wide motor-vehicle accidents data for 49 States of the US, which is continuously being collected from February 2016.
+Currently, there are more than 2.25 million accident records in this dataset.
 date: 2019-05-05
 ---